Yun-Seo1/Open-World/README.md

 Update v0.2.0 (Release Date: TBA)

 Bug Fixes:
-- Fixed a bug with you choose a be right back option
+- Fixed a bug when you choose a be right back option
--

 Planned: Unhard code images/sprites and files